-In one of the most significant regeneration schemes to come forward since the Olympics, Leaside Lock forms the first part of the collaborative masterplan in Bromley-by-Bow, and will deliver 500 new homes designed specifically for rent.
+In one of the most significant regeneration schemes in London at present, Leaside Lock forms the first part of the collaborative masterplan in Bromley-by-Bow, delivering 500 new homes for the emerging area.

-Flexible community facilities, affordable workspace and retail units designed around a new public urban square will create a thriving new cultural district for the area and open up the site to the River Lea, transport links and neighbouring schemes.
+Flexible community facilities, affordable workspace and retail units designed around a new public urban square will create a thriving new cultural district and open up the site to the River Lea, transport links and neighbouring schemes.

 A collaborative approach